On the creation of narrow AI: hierarchy and nonlocality of neural network skills

 \section{Discussion}

-\textbf{Limitations}: One limitation of our work is that our greedy pruning strategy is quite simple, and we cannot rule out that more sophisticated pruning strategies would be more successful in preserving some skills while unlearning others~\cite{li2022pruning}.
-Also, we did not scale hyperparameters in our LLM experiments, and the performance of each of our models in~\Cref{sec:llms} is likely suboptimal.
-We also did not evaluate the performance of our models in~\Cref{sec:mnist} and~\Cref{sec:llms} outside their narrow distribution $\mathcal{D}_N$, and the paper would be more complete if we evaluated how pruning performs not only at achieving good performance on the narrow distribution, but also at unlearning skills outside that distribution.
+\textbf{Limitations}: This work explored some aspects of neural network learning which are relevant to the creation of narrow AI systems.
+Much work remains to be done in determining how relevant our findings are to real-world networks in various domains.
+We first emphasize that CMSP is a toy task, an existence proof that curriculum learning effects can be quite strong, but it is still unclear whether these dynamics occur on more natural datasets.
+For our pruning experiments, we emphasize that our greedy attribution pruning approach is quite simple, and we cannot rule out that more sophisticated pruning strategies would be more successful in preserving some skills while unlearning others~\cite{li2022pruning}.
+Also, we did not optimally scale hyperparameters in our LLM experiments, so the performance of each of our models in~\Cref{sec:llms} is likely imperfect.
+While we found that pruning a pre-existing Llama model was more efficient than training a model from scratch on Python documents, this could be due to our imperfect training setup, and not because one needs to train on a broad distribution of data to learn Python documents due to curriculum effects.

-In this work, we have studied some potential challenges involved in creating narrow AI systems, having to do both with the structure of data and the structures learned internally by neural networks.
+\textbf{Conclusion}: In this work, we have studied some potential challenges involved in creating narrow AI systems, having to do both with the structure of data and the structures learned internally by neural networks.
 Underlying this work is a perspective from \emph{mechanistic interpretability}, that neural networks compute a variety of sparse \emph{features}~\cite{olah2017feature}, each with a distributed representation~\cite{elhage2022superposition,bricken2023monosemanticity,templeton2024scaling}, and that these features are computed from each other hierarchically in \emph{circuits}~\cite{olah2020zoom,marks2024sparse,lindsey2025biology}.
 First, we found that in order to learn certain complex features, we may have to first train on a broad set of samples which encourage the learning of simpler features.